3 Ways To Restore Relationships In Recovery

 • Can you take a good look at yourself?

-Everybody is different, but there are some key components to restore relationships.
+Everybody is different, but there are some key components to restoring relationships.
 One of them is emotional safety.
 We have to feel we won’t be judged or blamed.
 We have to feel understood.
 My recovery began when I stopped relying on sobriety as the solution.
 Addiction had changed my family for the worse, and we had to change again.
 But how?
 We couldn’t go back to life before addiction.
 Too much damage had occurred.
 We had to start over.

 For me, that meant that I, as the adult and mom, had to learn to listen and to accept that I wasn’t perfect.
-I made mistakes and could be hurtful myself.
+I made mistakes and could hurt myself.
 I had to let go of wanting to be right.
 I had to detach from outcomes and not be codependent.
 I had to accept that I might lose the fight.
-That’s a lot of changing for one mom to make.
-To restore relationships, I had to provide a safe space for my children so they could return home to a better me.
+That’s a lot of changes for one mom to make.
+To restore relationships in recovery, I had to provide a safe space for my children so they could return home to a better me.
 Al-anon was helpful in teaching me how to do that.
+You can go to therapy from now until doomsday, and not digest the fundamental fact that good relationships require emotional safety.

 100 Tips For Growing Up